-- Enquiring of the Management, legal and internal audit as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board, audit and risk committee and governance and remuneration committee minutes. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of the Management, legal and internal audit as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board, audit and risk committee and remuneration committee minutes. - Using analytical procedures to identify any unusual or unexpected relationships.